sparkflows/sparkflows-docs/docs/user-guide/machine-learning/h2o/clustering.rst

 Clustering
 ==========

-Sparkflows has the below processors for performing Clustering using H2O.
+Fire Insights has the below processors for performing Clustering using H2O.

 .. list-table:: H2O Processors in Fire Insights